 Study of one or more special topics in computer science.
 May be repeated for credit, if involving different topics.
-Prerequisite: Varies with topics studied.
+Prerequisite: Varies with selected topics.
+Offered when demand warrants.

 DANCE

 DAN 100.
 DANCE APPRECIATION: COMPREHENSIVE DANCE FORMS

 A general introduction to the various types of dance: (classical ballet, modern, jazz, and theatrical).
 This course is appropriate for the person who has had absolutely no participatory experience in this art form.
 It is designed to cultivate especially an appreciation of the aesthetic dimensions of dance, perceived for the first time as an opportunity for personal physical engagement.